mtazzari/galario/docs/index.rst

     If you work on a machine **without** a CUDA-enabled GPU, don't worry: you can use the CPU version of |galario| by just removing the subscript `"_cuda"` from the imports above and benefit from the openMP parallelization.
     All the function names and interfaces are the same for GPU and CPU version!

-More details on how to get started with |galario| are given in the :doc:`Quickstart example <quickstart>`.

-Be sure to checkout also the :doc:`Cookbook <cookbook>` with many useful code snippets!

 License and Attribution